ntakouris/UnrealStuff/TipsAndTricks.md

 The Runtime folder contains modules for usage at runtime (or all the time).

 Editor and Developer stuff don't get shipped on a packaged game.

+VInterp to Constant node needs a much bigger value of Interp Speed that the VInterp to node.
+Beware.